-The path is rife with ice lagoons, ice caves, and incredible ice structures that have the look of turquoise sea glass.
-Because it will be winter, this hike requires a lot of prep and some specialized gear that will keep you warm and safe (think insulated clothing, crampons, etc.).
+The path is rife with ice lagoons, ice caves, and incredible ice structures that look like turquoise sea glass.
+Because it will be winter, this hike requires a lot of prep and specialized gear to keep you warm and safe (think insulated clothing, crampons, etc.).
 Despite the heavier baggage, this is one of the best hikes in Iceland, and we recommend it wholeheartedly.

 Austurland, eastern Iceland

 Do a lot of research ahead of time for this route.